-The Best Places to Play Mini-Golf in Dallas, From Top Golf to Puttery
+The Best Places to Play Mini Golf in Dallas — From Classic Spots to Modern, High-Tech Courses with Cocktails

-The Best Places to Play Mini-Golf in Dallas — From Classic Spots to Modern Courses with Cocktails
+Whether you’re looking for a fun date night spot or a way to spend the afternoon with the kids, mini golf is forever a classic — and Dallas does it big.
+From outdoor spots to more modern indoor courses (with a boozy bent), these are the best places for a game of putt putt in the city.

-A High-Tech Partnership With Rory McIlroy Just Debuted in The ColonyBY Megan Ziots // 09.08.21
+Opened in The Colony in 2024, this Tiger Woods-backed outdoor mini golf venue was the second to open in Texas.
+Featuring two 18-hole courses, PopStroke joined fellow Grandscape putt putt experience, Puttery — a tech-forward, indoor experience with various themed courses.
+This new venue looks more like an actual golf course as it has bunkers, fairways, and rough like a traditional game.

-Whether you’re looking for a fun date night spot or a way to spend the afternoon with the kids, mini-golf is forever a classic.
-From outdoor spots to more modern indoor courses, these are the best places to putt in Dallas.
+There is open-air dining with an outdoor beer garden.
+Through a mobile app, you can keep the score of your game, and order drinks and food — delivered straight to you.
+Ice cream is a big deal here as PopStroke offers 24 flavors as well as signature milkshakes.

 Puttery